Contents of Article

 The Athletic Position

-The starting position during the second pull phase of the Clean and the Snatch have an observable similarity to the athletic position (Figures 2 and 3).
+The starting position during the second pull phase of the Clean and the Snatch has an observable similarity to the athletic position (Figures 2 and 3).
 It has also been identified that the second pull phases during the Clean and Snatch and the drive phase during the Jerk all have remarkable kinetic and kinematic similarities to jumping (28, 10).

-An interesting finding by Gourgoulis (29) was that a successful performance during the Snatch was dictated by the acceleration force vector applied to the barbell.
+An interesting finding by Gourgoulis et al., (2009) (29) was that a successful performance during the Snatch was dictated by the acceleration force vector applied to the barbell.
 In other words, this means the magnitude and the direction of the acceleration force – how much force is applied, and in what direction.
-And as we already know that the second pull produces the greatest levels of force, then getting the athlete into an excellent second pull position may be vital so that they can apply the largest forces to the barbell and in the optimal direction – if they want a successful lift that is.
+And as we already know the second pull produces the greatest levels of force, then getting the athlete into an excellent second pull position may be vital so that they can apply the largest forces to the barbell and in the optimal direction – if they want a successful lift that is.
 If so, then getting an athlete to adopt an optimal second pull position is essential.

 It is at this point where the dynamic correspondence of Olympic Weightlifting may come into play.
-If you can teach an athlete to successfully perform Olympic Weightlifting movements, then perhaps they are optimising their mechanics to jump – as we have already mentioned that the two are remarkably similar.
+If you can teach an athlete to successfully perform Olympic Weightlifting movements, then perhaps they are optimising their mechanics to jump – as we have already mentioned the two are remarkably similar.
 This would include optimising their second pull position, which is also observably similar to the athletic position.

 So the thought is, if an athlete can successfully perform complex Olympic Weightlifting movements, then perhaps they are optimising their mechanics to do so.
 And as the mechanics of the second pull start positon are similar to the athletic position, and the pulling phase of the Clean and Snatch and the drive phase of the Jerk are similar to jumping, then there is reason to suggest some degree of dynamic correspondence between Olympic Weightlifting and both adopting and ejecting from the athletic position.